52 Inches

 Use Your Phone (Seriously)

 No shame in it.
-Apps like Calculator, Voice Memos, or conversion tools can save you time.
-In practice, type “52 inches to cm” into Google, and it tells you instantly.
+Type “52 inches to cm” into Google, and it tells you instantly.
+Now, apps like Calculator, Voice Memos, or conversion tools can save you time.
 Don’t suffer in silence when tech can help.

 Fraction-Friendly?
 Try This